iewaij/idinn-streamlit/docs/paper.md

 This approach enables us to obtain integer-valued neural network outputs while backpropagating real-valued gradients.

-`IDINN` has been developed for researchers and students working at the intersection of optimization, operations research, and machine learning.
+`idinn` has been developed for researchers and students working at the intersection of optimization, operations research, and machine learning.
 It has been made available to students in a machine learning course at Frankfurt School to demonstrate the effectiveness of artificial neural networks in solving real-world optimization problems.